nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 :py:class:`TaskHandler` has multiple methods related to the running task, they all use :py:class:`Workgroup` methods to pass requests to the :py:attr:`commqueue` and then to the worker, the worker receives the request and runs the apropriate method in the :py:class:`WorkerProcess`.
-If the user asks for information, the worker sends it back through the socket and handler passes it through a queue that is automaticaly created by :py:class:`TaskHandler` methods.
+If the user asks for information, the worker sends it back through the socket and handler passes it back with :py:meth:`respond` method of the Request.

 Multiprocessing tools